thangtv611/nab-iecommerce/README.md

 ### without docker-compose

+For each service, following below step:

-1. Install mongodb, mysql, and rabbitmq (1)
+1. Install mongodb, mysql, and rabbitmq on your local machine (1)
-2. Copy .env.development to .env for each services
+2. Copy .env.development to .env for each service.
-3. Update variables in .env file matching with connection of software (1)
+3. Provide connection information of the software at (1) to .env for each service.
 4. Run **npm install**
-5. Run **npm run start** for each service.
+5. Run **npm run start**

 ## Test API with cURL
 ### 1. search all, include all field